KasperTiebie/RMV2D/README.md

 [roslibjs](https://github.com/RobotWebTools/roslibjs).
 The current supported version is 0.14.0.
 The current supported version can be found on the Robot Web Tools CDN: ([full](https://static.robotwebtools.org/roslibjs/0.14.0/roslib.js)) | ([min](https://static.robotwebtools.org/roslibjs/0.14.0/roslib.min.js))

+[simpleheat](https://github.com/mourner/simpleheat).
+This library is necessary when you want to use the HeatmapClient.

 ## Documentation

 ### RMV2D.Viewer